kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _notes/ui/common.cljs_

 Now the behavior of the button will vary depending on whether the `route-params`, `dispatch`, or `on-click` option is provided.
-Remember that `cond` will evaluate the right-hand side of the first truthy clause in encounters, so the behavior when `route-params` is specified will not change.
+Remember that `cond` will evaluate the right-hand side of the first truthy clause it encounters, so the behavior when `route-params` is specified will not change.
 However, if `dispatch` is provided, it will call `command/dispatch!` with the arguments provided.

 #### You Try It